scuben/dory/README.md

 To make your container(s) accessible through a domain, all you have to do is set a `VIRTUAL_HOST` environment variable in your container.
 That's it!
-(Well, and you have to have dory running with the correct domain set in `~/.dory.yml`).
+(Well, and you have to start dory with `dory up`)
-You can also set `VIRTUAL_PORT` to set the port to something other than 80.
+You can also set `VIRTUAL_PORT` if you want to use something other than 80.

 Many people do this in their `docker-compose.yml` file: